AliceO2Group/QualityControl/doc/Advanced.md

 Once a custom class is implemented, one should let QCG know how to display it correctly, which is explained in the subsection [Display a non-standard ROOT object in QCG](#display-a-non-standard-root-object-in-qcg).

-## Critical and non-critical tasks
+## Critical, resilient and non-critical tasks

-Some DPL devices can be marked as non-critical.
-It means that if they die the system will continue running.
-There is obviously an impact as all the downstream devices won't get data.
+DPL devices can be marked as expendable, resilient or critical.
+Expendable tasks can die without affecting the run.
+Resilient tasks can survive having one or all their inputs coming from an expendable task.
+Critical tasks (default) will stop the system if they die and will not accept input from expendable tasks.

+In QC we use these `labels`.

 ### QC tasks